Santa Fe Opera: Apprentice programs

 The Apprentice Program for Technicians was added in 1965.

 The program has formal academic goals in addition to the "hands on" experience provided by the preparation for and participation in professional productions.
 Seminars and master classes are conducted; singers receive coaching in voice, music, body movement, career counseling, and diction.
 Technical apprentices are provided with instruction in stage operations, stage properties, costume and wig construction, scenic art, wigs and make up, music services, and stage lighting.

 The Apprentice Program for Singers and Technicians continues at The Santa Fe Opera today.
-Typically, about 1,000 aspiring young singers and 600 technicians apply; in 2014, 43 singers and almost 90 technical apprentices will work at the opera.
-In fact, the Santa Fe Opera offers the only apprentice technicians program of any opera house with a budget of over $15 million within the U.S.
+Typically, about 1,000 aspiring young singers and 600 technicians apply; in 2025, almost 40 singers and 85 technical apprentices worked at the opera.
+The Santa Fe Opera offers the only technician apprentice program at an opera house with a budget larger than $15 million in the U.S.

 The singers act as the chorus for each opera, as well as performing small roles.
 In addition, apprentices "cover" some leading roles, and on occasion have been known to have performed, replacing contracted singers who have been indisposed.

 The Technical Apprentices perform a variety of backstage functions.
 They are divided into five separate running crews: costumes, scenery, electrics, properties, and production/music services.
 These five crews perform the majority of work on the daily changeovers between the five operas of the summer season and also fill positions crucial to the live running of productions.
 At the end of the summer, the apprentice crews are invited to apply for staff positions for the two weekends of "Apprentice Scenes", a showcase for the apprentice singers, and can serve as everything from costume and lighting designers, to lighting and stage supervisors, to follow spot operators and assistant stage managers and more.
-There is even an apprentice technicians program for young local high school students who can use what they've learned in school and bring it to a worksite.
+There is even an apprentice technicians' program for young local high school students who can use what they've learned in school and bring it to a worksite.

 Notable past apprentices

-Some major American opera singers who have been company apprentices include the sopranos Susanna Phillips (2004), Judith Blegen (1961), Ashley Putnam (1973 and 1975), and Celena Shafer (1999–2000); mezzos Joyce DiDonato (1995), Susan Quittmeyer (1978), and Michelle DeYoung (?); tenors Carl Tanner (1992,93), William Burden (1989–90), Richard Croft (1978), Chris Merritt (1974–75), and Neil Shicoff (1973); baritones David Gockley (1965–67; later general manager of the Houston Grand Opera and the San Francisco Opera) and Sherrill Milnes (1959); and basses Mark Doss (1983), James Morris (1969) and Samuel Ramey (1966).
+Some major American opera singers who have been company apprentices include the sopranos Sylvia D’Eramo (2018–19), Rachel Willis-Sørensen (2010), Susanna Phillips (2004), Judith Blegen (1961), Celena Shafer (1999–2000) and Ashley Putnam (1973 and 1975); mezzos Kate Lindsey (2003), Joyce DiDonato (1995), and Susan Quittmeyer (1978); tenors Michael Fabiano (2005), Brandon Jovanovich (1996–97), Carl Tanner (1992,93), William Burden (1989–90), Richard Croft (1978), Chris Merritt (1974–75), and Neil Shicoff (1973); countertenor John Holiday (2011); baritones Michael Chioldi (1992–93), David Gockley (1965–67; later general manager of the Houston Grand Opera and the San Francisco Opera), and Sherrill Milnes (1959); and basses Mark Doss (1983), James Morris (1969) and Samuel Ramey (1966).